 The new banking system helped foster rapid industrial transformation in the United States during the latter half of the 19th century.
 With increased industrialization and liquidity came increased concentrations of paper money in individual hands, often known as wealth.
 Unlike land, handling paper wealth requires private wealth managers.
 With increasing confidence in the banking system, more and more wealthy people turned to professionals, who worked either for banks or for brokerage firms, helping clients invest and protect their capital.

-With total assets under management (AUM) reaching a record $74 trillion worldwide in 2014, according to The Boston Consulting Group, demand has only increased for skilled wealth management professionals, including managing directors.
+With total assets under management (AUM) expected to reach $111.2 trillion in 2020 and $145.4 trillion in 2025, according to PwC, demand has only increased for skilled wealth management professionals, including managing directors.

 - Chief Information Officers